-Infrastructure financing proposals introduced to City Council today by Mayor Rahm Emanuel would help transform a portion of the North Branch Industrial Corridor into a vibrant, mixed-use waterfront with tens of thousands of new jobs, hundreds of new affordable homes and transportation improvements for all of Chicago.
+Tax Increment Financing (TIF) measures approved by City Council today to support public infrastructure improvements within the North Branch Industrial Corridor will help transform the area into a mixed-use waterfront with tens of thousands of new jobs, hundreds of new affordable homes and transportation improvements that benefit all of Chicago.

-Lincoln Yards is a $6 billion, 54-acre project that is anticipated to generate 34,000 jobs and 6,000 new homes over the next 20 years, including 1,200 affordable units, 21 acres of park space, and nearly $100 million in associated development fees for local improvements.
-The project also includes approximately $300 million in new infrastructure paid by Sterling Bay that is not eligible for TIF reimbursements.
+Lincoln Yards is anticipated to generate 34,000 permanent and temporary jobs and 6,000 new homes over the next 20 years, including 1,200 affordable units, 21 acres of park space, and nearly $150 million in associated development fees for additional public housing and public improvements.
+The project also includes approximately $300 million in public infrastructure improvements to be constructed by Sterling Bay that are not eligible for TIF reimbursements.

 # # #